TurtleStitch FAQ

 Who is turtlestitch?

 TurtleStitch is a platform to generate patterns for embroidery machines.
 Technically, it's based on Snap!, a browser-based educational programming language.
 It is easy to use, requires no prior knowledge in programming, and is a powerful tool to create personalized patterns for embroidery.
-It is useful for designers for experimenting with generative aesthetics and precision embroidery, as well as a tool for innovative workshops combining an introduction to programming with a haptic output.
+It is useful for designers for experimenting with generative aesthetics and precision embroidery, as well as a tool for innovative workshops combining an introduction to programming with tangible outputs.

 What do I need to start designing?